Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 `React.Children.map` for this content.
 - `JSXTransformer` is being deprecated.
 Use Babel and pass over the transpiledJS

-Woah.
+Whoa.
 All great, great ideas.
 Definitely going to incorporate this feedback into my MVP.

 ## Version 2 - The previewWindow and postMessage...and linting?